vladverigin/MVC_OOP_PHP_NEWS/README.md

 # MVC_OOP_PHP_NEWS

-Example of MVC and OOP for example with news
+Example of MVC and OOP for news